 1. Acute Laminitis

-Equine laminitis is the acute form should be treated as an emergency requiring immediate attention.
+Equine laminitis is the acute form that should be treated as an emergency requiring immediate attention.
 Although the front feet are most commonly affected all four feet may be involved.
 Lameness develops rapidly and animals shift their weight from one foot to another.
 The stance of the horse with acute laminitis is quite typical.
 The horse will rock back on the heels of front feet taking more weight on the hindlimbs by shifting them forward under the body.
 This stance is exaggerated when the horse is made to walk or turn in a circle.

 2. Chronic Equine Laminitis